-On the evening of the departure, John Brown met with abolitionist Dr. John Doy, who was leaving on his own Underground Railroad journey to Holton, K.T., with thirteen freedom seekers.
+On the evening of their departure, John Brown met with abolitionist Dr. John Doy, who was leaving on his own Underground Railroad journey to Holton, K.T., with thirteen freedom seekers.
 Doy wanted his and Brown’s parties to join and move north together, but Brown refused.
 Doy’s party struck out on it’s own and was captured by slave catchers north of Lawrence.

 After leaving Lawrence, the freedom seekers, led by John Brown, traveled to Topeka, K.T., then to Holton.
 North of the town, the group encountered more than forty proslavery men dug in on the far side of a creek whose intent was to capture the freedom seekers and return them to slavery.
 Brown announced “The Lord has marked out a path for me and I intend to follow it.
 We are ready to move,” and began advancing on the creek.
 John Brown and his men neared the creek, and without anyone firing a shot, the proslavery men suddenly all broke into a wild panic, abandoning their positions along the creek and charging towards their horses that in turn were spooked by the charging men.
 The men desperately mounted the frightened horses and used their spurs to encourage their mounts to get them as far away from John Brown as they could.
 The incident has been called “The Battle of the Spurs,” as those were the only weapons used that day.